It is also known as Arthritis or Hip Osteoarthritis.

 - The person can put extra pressure on their joints, either because they are overweight or because of activities that involve movement in the hip.

 The doctor can diagnose hip arthritis through an x-ray.
-He or she can tell you how serious your osteoarthritis is and give you a rough estimate of how likely you will need a hip replacement in the next few years.
+They can tell you how severe your osteoarthritis is and give you a rough estimate of how likely you will need a hip replacement in the next few years.

 Treatments for arthritis of the hip